sudharocks/azure-docs/articles/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-marketo.md

 1. Fill in the required fields in the **New Form** dialog box, and then select **Create**.

     ![Marketo create new form](./media/commercial-marketplace-lead-management-instructions-marketo/marketo-3.png)

+1. Ensure that the fields mappings are setup correctly.
+Here are the list of fields that the connector needs to be setup on the form.
+Note: The field with name "Lead Source" is expected to be configured in the form.
+It can be mapped to the **SourceSystemName** system field in Marketo or a custom field.

 1. On the **Field Details** page, select **Finish**.